bloock/bloock-identity-managed-api/README.md

     docker-compose -f docker-compose-mysql.yaml up -d
     ```

    The `-d` flag tells Docker to run the container as a background process.
-You can continue using your terminal for other tasks while the Identity Bloock Managed API container runs silently in the background.
+You can continue using your terminal for other tasks while the Identity BLOOCK Managed API container runs silently in the background.

 6. **Access the API:**

-    - After running the Docker Compose command, the Identity Bloock Managed API will be accessible at http://localhost:8080.
+    - After running the Docker Compose command, the Identity BLOOCK Managed API will be accessible at http://localhost:8080.
 You can make API requests to interact with the service.

-By following these steps, you can quickly set up the Identity Bloock Managed API with your chosen database type using the provided Docker Compose files.
+By following these steps, you can quickly set up the Identity BLOOCK Managed API with your chosen database type using the provided Docker Compose files.

 ---

 ## Configuration

-The Identity Bloock Managed API leverages Viper, a powerful configuration management library, currently supporting environment variables and a YAML configuration file.
+The Identity BLOOCK Managed API leverages Viper, a powerful configuration management library, currently supporting environment variables and a YAML configuration file.

 ### Variables

-Here are the configuration variables used by the Identity Bloock Managed API.
+Here are the configuration variables used by the Identity BLOOCK Managed API.

 Basic configuration:

 - **BLOOCK_BLOOCK_API_KEY** (**REQUIRED**)
     - **Description**: Your unique [BLOOCK API key](https://docs.bloock.com/libraries/authentication/create-an-api-key).
-    - **Purpose**: This [API key](https://docs.bloock.com/libraries/authentication/create-an-api-key) is required for authentication and authorization when interacting with the Bloock Identity Managed API.
+    - **Purpose**: This [API key](https://docs.bloock.com/libraries/authentication/create-an-api-key) is required for authentication and authorization when interacting with the BLOOCK Identity Managed API.
 It allows you to securely access and use the API's features.
     - **[Create API Key](https://docs.bloock.com/libraries/authentication/create-an-api-key)**
     - **Example**: no9rLf9dOMjXGvXQX3I96a39qYFoZknGd6YHtY3x1VPelr6M-TmTLpAF-fm1k9Zi
 - **BLOOCK_BLOOCK_WEBHOOK_SECRET_KEY** (***REQUIRED***)